contentful/contentful-migration/README.md

 ## Your first request

-The following code snippet is the most basic one you can use to get some content from Contentful with this SDK:
+The following code snippet is the most basic one you can use to get content from Contentful with this SDK:

 ```js
 var contentful = require('contentful-management')